TheOdinProject/curriculum/rails_programming/rails_basics/deployment.md

 If you haven't deployed to Heroku before and this is your first time, feel free to just skim this section.
 It's meant to be a handy reference for later.

-The details of deployment will be left to Michael Hartl in the project, but we'll do a quick overview of how it will work.
+We'll do a quick overview of how it will work.
 It's not meant to be a step-by-step guide... for that, please check out [Heroku's "Getting Started with Rails 5.x" guide](https://devcenter.heroku.com/articles/getting-started-with-rails5).
 A typical convention with Heroku commands is that they're prefixed with either `$ heroku run` or just `$heroku`, so running a database migration on Heroku is `$ heroku run rails db:migrate` and using the console is `$ heroku run console`.

 * Download and install the Heroku CLI.
 You'll likely need to set up the proper SSL configuration so your computer is able to securely move files to and from Heroku.
 * Install Heroku's special gems -- in Rails 4, there were some changes that broke Heroku so they made a really simple gem that you'll need to add to your application